Wireless random-access networks with bipartite interference graphs: Nucleation times and queue lengths

 \section{Nucleation times and queue lengths}

-In Section \ref{subsec:aindep} we introduce the concept of asymptotic independence of forks and we show that in the subcritical and critical regime competing forks can be treated as if they were independent, in the limit as $r \to \infty$ (Proposition~\ref{aindep}).
-In Section \ref{subsec:nextnucl} we study the mean and the law of the next nucleation time by using concepts from metastability and results from Section \ref{subsec:aindep} (Propositions \ref{meannextnucleationtime} and\ref{lawnextnucleationtime} below).
-In Section \ref{subsec:uql} we show how the queue lengths change depending on which node activates in $V$ (Theorem~\ref{qlthm} below).
-Throughout the section, recall the notations discussed in Remarks \ref{conditional1}(i) and \ref{conditional2}.
+In Section~\ref{subsec:aindep} we introduce the concept of asymptotic independence of forks and we show that in the subcritical and critical regime competing forks can be treated as if they were independent, in the limit as $r \to \infty$ (Proposition~\ref{aindep}).
+In Section~\ref{subsec:nextnucl} we study the mean and the law of the next nucleation time by using concepts from metastability and results from Section~\ref{subsec:aindep} (Propositions~\ref{meannextnucleationtime} and \ref{lawnextnucleationtime} below).
+In Section~\ref{subsec:uql} we show how the queue lengths change depending on which node activates in $V$ (Theorem~\ref{qlthm} below).
+Throughout the section, recall the notation discussed in Remark~\ref{conditionalrmk}.